-If you are new to memory techniques, try some of the books below.
+If you are new to memory techniques, start with our free PDF e-booklet and then try some of the books below.

-These books are about how to use the memory techniques yourself:
+These books are about how to use the memory techniques:

 - Quantum Memory Power by Dominic O’Brien is a great place to start if you are new to memory techniques.
 It's a set of CDs that take you through the basic principles.
 Dominic O'Brien is an eight-time World Memory Champion and is also a master at teaching the techniques.